confluentinc/ksql/docs/overview/apache-kafka-primer.md

 with an opaque series of bytes without needing to know anything about what they are.
 When records are delivered to a consumer, those byte arrays need to be transformed back into their original topics to be meaningful to the application.
-The process that converts to and from byte representations is called _serialization_.
+The processes that convert to and from byte representations are called _serialization_ and _deserialization_, respectively.

 When a producer sends a record to a topic, it must decide which serializers to use to convert the key and value to byte arrays.
 The key and value